What is infertility?

 Problems in the abdomen or in the uterus (womb)

 Blocked fallopian tubes prevent sperm from reaching the egg or keep a fertilized egg from entering the uterus.
 Tubes may be blocked by scar tissue.
 Scar tissue may result from infections such as pelvic inflammatory disease Pelvic Inflammatory Disease (PID) Pelvic inflammatory disease may affect the lining of the uterus, the fallopian tubes, and sometimes the ovaries.
 Pelvic inflammatory disease is usually caused by bacteria from the vagina.
-The... read more , a ruptured appendix, or having had a pregnancy in the tubes ( ectopic pregnancy Ectopic Pregnancy An ectopic pregnancy is a pregnancy that grows in the wrong place It's dangerous for you It doesn't last long enough to result in having a baby In a healthy pregnancy, a sperm enters (fertilizes)... read more ).
+The... read more , a ruptured appendix, or having had a pregnancy in the tubes (ectopic pregnancy Ectopic Pregnancy An ectopic pregnancy is when a fertilized egg attaches in the wrong place, such as in the fallopian tubes An ectopic pregnancy does not result in a baby being born If not diagnosed and treated... read more ).

 Problems in the abdomen or womb can keep an egg from entering the fallopian tubes or keep a fertilized egg from attaching inside the uterus.
 Problems in the abdomen or womb include scar tissue from previous surgery, birth defects of the uterus, and abnormal growths such as endometriosis Endometriosis Endometrium is the tissue that lines the inside of your uterus (womb).
 That tissue grows every month during your menstrual cycle because it's getting ready to support a baby.
 If you don't become... read more or fibroids Fibroids A fibroid is a tumor in a woman's uterus (womb).
 The uterus is the organ where babies grow before they are born.
 Fibroids aren't cancer, but they can be painful and cause bleeding and other... read more .